osteele/p5-react/README.md

 ## Limitations

-The `setup` function mustn't create the canvas.
+* The `setup` function mustn't create the canvas.
 (This limitation is easy to remove, I just haven't done it yet.)

-Resizing the component, by changing the value of its `width` or `height` properties, creates a new sketch without discarding the old one.
+* Resizing the component, by changing the value of its `width` or `height` properties, creates a new sketch without discarding the old one.
 I haven't tested to see what happens in this case.

-If a sketch uses global (module-level) variables, it probably doesn't make sense to use in several instances of Sketch.
-This could be fixed by recognizing if the module exported a `makeSketch` function, and using this instead of its other exported functions.
+* If a sketch uses global (module-level) variables, it probably doesn't make sense to use in several instances of Sketch.
+This could be fixed by recognizing if the module is a function, and using this to create the instance-mode sketch.

 ## License